raymond-1227/rmcommunity/docs/roles.md

 | @Booster   | Boost the server | Access to **#lounge**, and hoisted in member list.         |

 ## Special Roles

+We sometimes give out special roles for people either because they're helpful or because it's a joke role.

 | Role       | Requirements                                     |
 |------------|--------------------------------------------------|